orocos/rtt_ros2_integration/rtt_ros2_params/README.md

 ## `ros2-params` service

-This package provides a new Orocos service called `ros2_params` that can be loaded globally and per Orocos component.
+This package provides a new Orocos service called `rosparam` that can be loaded globally and per Orocos component.
 The service provides 4 operations:
 * `getParameter()`: loads a parameter from the ROS2 node parameter facility and returns its value.
 * `loadProperty()`:  loads a parameter from the ROS2 node parameter facility into an Orocos property.
-If the property doesn't exist, in creates a new one owned by the `Params` service.
+If the property doesn't exist, in creates a new one owned by the `rosparam` service.
 * `setParameter()`: sets a parameter into the ROS2 node parameter facility.
 If the parameter does not exist, it declares a new one.
 * `storeProperty()`: sets a parameter into the ROS2 node parameter facility from the value of an Orocos property.
 If the parameter doesn't exists, it declares a new one.